NotEsperix/Tappy-Game-Project/README.md

 Tappy is a simple yet captivating game where players navigate through various challenges.
 It's built with Godot 4 and showcases fundamental aspects of game design and development.

 ### Learning Process
 Throughout the development of Tappy, I gained hands-on experience with Godot Engine, learned about game physics, sprite animation, and user interface design.
 This project has been a cornerstone in understanding the nuances of 2D game development.
+The godot engine uses its own language called GDScript which consists of C#, C++, and C; all of which I am currently practicing.

 ### Acknowledgments
 A big thank you to Richard Albert for his insightful and comprehensive course on Udemy.
 His teachings were instrumental in the creation of this game.